Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 **Emotes**

 For roleplaying Guild Wars 2 offers some emotes.
 The whole table can be found [here](https://wiki.guildwars2.com/wiki/Emote).
+When using `/emote *`  you can synchronize your emotes with other players.

 ## 9.4 Making Money